Skip to main content

 All of your app data is stored in your own Google Cloud projects.
 We do NOT have access to your Google Cloud projects or your app data.

-When you deploy with stoker deploy or add a tenant with stoker add-tenant, the following occurs:
+When you deploy with stoker deploy or add a project with stoker add-project, the following occurs:

 • Your Stoker schema (JSON) is sent to our server.